 We also recommend you refer to the list of BC Kinesiology Undergraduate degree programs approved for Practicing membership with the BCAK.

 Graduation from other 4-year bachelor's degree programs in kinesiology does not exclude you from membership, however you must meet the BCAK's requirements for membership.
 This entails a full course by course review is required to ensure the core and elective course requirements are met.
 Full details can be found on the applying for membership page.

-In the United States, the American Kinesiology Association has put together several free webinars on obtaining a kinesiology education and kinesiologists' impact on society.
-This is a good resource for those considering a career in kinesiology or as a pathway to a related healthcare profession.
-View the Webinars
+In the United States, the American Kinesiology Association has presentations on the value of obtaining a kinesiology education and kinesiologists' impact on society.
+These are valuable resources for those considering a career in kinesiology or as a pathway to a related healthcare profession.